heinrichkortsch/dti_workshop_2025/docs/tutorials/adding-inputs-and-outputs/index.md

 You will use an `INPUT` component to detect an action performed by a user.
 Once detected, this will trigger a change in your prototype’s behavior.
 You will use an actuator (an `OUTPUT` component) to create this behavior.

-Designing this interaction provides a simple template for using the different component types in your kit.
+Designing this interaction provides a simple template for using the different component types available to you during this workshop.
 You will later be able to use this template to devise more intricate interaction choreographies.

 This tutorial begins by walking you through using a [Tactile Switch](../../components/tactile-switch/tactile-switch) to register a user’s button press.
 Then, you make your Pi Pico W's inbuilt LED light up for as long as the button remains pressed.